Nickzxw/Nickzxw.GitHub.io/source/_posts/Neural-Networks-and-Deep-Learning-Chapter-1.md

 - Deep Learning
 ---

-This series of blogs is to share what i learned in the book Neural Networks and Deep Learning.
+This series of blogs is to share what I learned in the book Neural Networks and Deep Learning.